damarising/warri-emmanuel-/FOSS4G-E-Meeting-2017-07-19.md

   * Discussion
 start: 6:30pm

+* Release Discussion

  - python 2 / 3 compatibility

    - seth tested python 2 msautotest (travis)

  - php 5 no longer distributed on ubuntu

  - goal of release candidate by Boston?

    - release master as-is?

        some items by thomas from a few years ago? (even)